-The D-Link DIR-880L Wireless AC1900 Dual Band Gigabit Cloud Router uses advanced AC beamforming technology to maximize the speed and range of your wireless signal to significantly outperform 802.11n and other 802.11ac devices.
-It also comes equipped with four Gigabit ports to provide speeds up to 10x faster than standard 10/100 ports.
+The D-Link DIR-885L AC3150 Ultra Wifi Router uses advanced AC beamforming technology to maximize the speed and range of your wireless signal to significantly outperform 802.11n and other 802.11ac devices.
+It also comes equipped with four Gigabit Ethernet ports to provide speeds up to 10x faster than standard 10/100 ports.
 With the addition of Advanced Quality of Service (QoS), data streams are separated, which helps organize and prioritize your network traffic so your video streaming, gaming, and VoIP calls run smoother over both your wired and wireless network.

-The DIR-880L supports a host of cloud features including QRS Mobile, which allows you to setup and configure the router using a mobile app.
-You can set up your router right from your sofa, no PC required.
+The DIR-885L supports a host of cloud features including QRS Mobile, which allows you to quickly set up and configure the router using a mobile application.
+You can set up your router right from your sofa, without the need for a PC.

-The Wireless AC1900 Dual Band Gigabit Cloud Router is also mydlink-enabled, which gives you access to your home network no matter where you go.
+The DIR-885L is also mydlink-enabled, which gives you access to your home network no matter where you go.
 Now you can monitor and manage your home network right from your laptop, iPhone®, iPad®, or AndroidTM device. mydlink-enabled routers can be configured to send an email to keep you informed anywhere, anytime when new devices are connecting to your network or unwanted access is detected.
 Monitor in real-time websites that are being visited with recent browser history displayed on the mydlinkTM Lite app - which is great for parents.

-SharePort technology lets you take advantage of the USB 3.0 port found on the back of your DIR-880L (as well as an additional USB 2.0 port).
-Plug in a USB storage drive and you can use the mydlink SharePortTM app for iPad®, iPhone®, iPod Touch®, and AndroidTM device to access files, stream videos, view photos, or listen to music on your laptop or mobile devices.
-Plug in a printer and you can use the mydlink SharePort app to share that printer with all of your devices.
+SharePort technology lets you take advantage of the USB 3.0 port found on the back of your DIR-885L.
+Plug in a USB storage device and you can use the mydlink SharePortTM app for iPad®, iPhone®, iPod touch®, and AndroidTM device to access files, stream videos, view photos, or listen to music on your laptop or mobile devices.

-The DIR-880L Wireless AC1900 Dual Band Gigabit Cloud Router provides incredible speeds, smart antenna technology, fast ports, cloud features, and terrific security features.
+The DIR-885L AC3150 Ultra Wifi Router provides incredible speeds, smart antenna technology, fast ports, cloud features, and advanced security features.
 It also features an innovative design and easy installation options.